winsmith/libi-page/presskit.md

 ## App Store Link
 An app store link will appear here once the app is released.
 If you would like a TestFlight invite or a Promo Code, feel free to email me at [libi@breakthesystem.org](mailto:libi@breakthesystem.org).

+## The Future
+Right now, Libi only shows you various correlated graphs and lets you decide yourself if there's anything going on.
+In future versions, I want to add way more types of data from HealthKit.
+I want to calculate correlation coefficients directly, so the app can pop up and say "hey, x and y seem to be related.
+Do you want to see a graph about that?"

 ## Who wrote Libi?
 Hi, I'm Daniel Jilg!
 I'm an app developer from Augsburg, Germany.
 35 years of age, married, two cats.
 My previous occupations included being a CTO for a medium size app development agency, and founder of a sadly failed startup that wanted to shoot new kinds of communications satellites into orbit.
 These days I mostly freelance for companies who build privacy-enhancing apps, or browsers, or both.
 And I build the occasional app myself — Libi is the first of a new wave of those, but my first app, TenPlusTwo, was among the first 100 apps on the iOS App Store when it launched way back when.